simurghi/Alien_Invasion/README.md

 - **Start**: Enters the game
+- **Game Speed**: Normal is the default game speed.
+Turbo plays at 1.5x the speed of normal.
 - **Music**: Toggles in-game and menu music.
 Disabled when the button is red, enabled when the button is green.
-- **Sound**: Toggles in-game sound for missiles.
+- **Sound**: Toggles in-game sound.
 Disabled when the button is red, enabled when the button is green.
 - **Movie FX**: Toggles cinematic black bars on the top and bottom of the screen, forcing a 16:9 aspect ratio instead of 3:2 (when red).
 - **Quit**: Exits the game